-- NAF Academy of Business Information Management Pathway with three courses in Business Information Technology, Global Business Economics and Entrepreneurship - K-12 Teacher Academy Pathway with three courses in Human Growth and Development, Teaching as a Profession, and Fundamentals of Curriculum and Instruction - NAF Academy of Finance Pathway with three courses in Fundamentals of Finance, Principles of Accounting and Financial Services - New Marketing Pathway - New Fashion & Apparel Pathway - Advanced Academic Program: The Early College Academy at Glasgow High School is designed for students who are looking to challenge themselves by participating in a rigorous academic program.
+- Digital Communications Pathway with three courses in Foundations of Digital Design, Processes of Digital Design, and Applications of Digital Design - NAF Academy of Business Information Management Pathway with three courses in Business Information Technology, Global Business Economics and Entrepreneurship - K-12 Teacher Academy Pathway with three courses in Human Growth and Development, Teaching as a Profession, and Fundamentals of Curriculum and Instruction - NAF Academy of Finance Pathway with three courses in Fundamentals of Finance, Principles of Accounting and Financial Services - New Marketing Pathway - Advanced Academic Program: The Early College Academy at Glasgow High School is designed for students who are looking to challenge themselves by participating in a rigorous academic program.
 Through a partnership with Wilmington University, Glasgow High School will offer dual enrollment courses.
 Students earn high school credit, as well as college credit for each successfully completed course.